Leukemia - Cancer of the Blood

 One of the first diagnostic tests for leukemia is a complete blood count (CBC), which measures the number of white blood cells, red blood cells, and platelets in the blood.
 In leukemia, the number of abnormal white blood cells may be higher than normal, and the number of red blood cells and platelets may be lower than normal.
 The CBC may also reveal other abnormalities, such as low hemoglobin levels, which can indicate anemia.

-In addition to the CBC and bone marrow biopsy, other tests may be used to diagnose leukemia and determine its stage.
+Other laboratory tests are used to diagnose leukemia and determine its stage.
 These tests may include:

 1.)
 Blood chemistry tests: These tests measure the levels of certain chemicals in the blood, such as electrolytes, liver enzymes, and kidney function tests.
 Abnormal levels of these chemicals may indicate leukemia or other health problems.